 - Mind Screw: The film is pretty surreal at moments.

 - Minimalistic Cover Art: Just a featureless white brick wall.
+Later pressings included the band name and album title on the front.
 Still, don't judge an album by its outside cover; it's what's inside that counts.

 - My God, What Have I Done?: